DanielVegaf/you-mo/README.md

 # React App - YouMo - You movies app

-Application where you can see a list of movies and description of them
+Application where you can see a list of movies and description of them...

 ## Number of commits

 ### `16/05/2022`
-First commit, basic layout
+First commit, basic layout.

+### `17/05/2022`
+Second commit connection with API and integrate routes.

 ## Availabe Script